SixBeeps/VOCALOIDParser/README.md

 A list of what needs to be implemented TBD, this project is still a work-in-progress.

-## Instalation and Usage
+## Installation and Usage
-Add the package to your project through NuGet.
+Add the package to your project through NuGet See more information about adding VOCALOIDParser to your project on the [nuget.org page](https://www.nuget.org/packages/VOCALOIDParser/1.0.0-alpha).
 Currently, only .NET 6.0 and above is supported.
 Current version: `VOCALOIDParser.1.0.0-alpha`

 Example of usage: